abacon/resume/resume.markdown

 September 2009 - June 2010

-- Student worker for faculty and staff help desk.
-- Provided phone and on-site support for software, hardware, and networking issues.
+- Provided phone and on-site support to faculty and staff for software, hardware, and networking issues.

 ## Technical Skills and Expertise